ChiyuCC/sequence-breaking-ff6/README.md

     -   The same would have been true for Terra, but since we needed her in party #1 for the Thamasa arc, this doesn't apply here
 -   That effectively means "three party mode" has been reduced to a "two party mode"
 -   On the upside, we can now travel wherever we want with the airship, so we no longer need a permanent party near Narshe/Figaro
--   You'll find that party #1 consists of Terra, Locke, Strago, Relm, Setzer, and probably even more characters
+-   You'll find that party #1 consists of Terra, Locke, Strago, Relm, Setzer, and in fact...
+Edgar, Sabin and Cyan too
-    -   One time during testing I had Cyan popup, and another time Sabin
     -   Although only four are displayed at the same time, the others are in fact with you in your convoy
+    -   One time during testing I had Cyan popup, and another time Sabin, while playing with the party order
 -   First, park the airship near the Cave to South Figaro, where Celes is waiting for us
     -   Now that we have a functioning airship, we no longer need a party permanently stationed at the Cave to South Figaro
     -   In fact, this can even be harmful for us, making it easy to lose the airship again